Asatsa/internship_repo1/Internship Report.md

 #### HPC computing
 This is was introduced in part with the accredetation because the data was to be analysed on icipe hpc.
 This included basic navigation between the nodes e.t.c.
+I have been able to work on Rstudio on the hpc when building the dada2 pipeline.
+I am yet to get into job scheduling which I think is important for optimal use of resources.

+### Other
+*Journal club* - this has built my analytical skills and presentation skills as well.
+Due to the wide range of topics discussed, this has contributed to expansion of my thinking while allowing me to be conversant with new discoveries and issues in Bioinformatics

+*Scientific conferences* - I have attended the WiDS Africa conference, this was a much needed boost in confidence, to see other people already where I want to get to.
+It was important to me for support and role models

 ### Challenges
 1. Git on the commandline